 Time flies when you’re having fun.

 It’s approximately 18 minutes past 1 on the first Tuesday of December.
 Outside, sirens roar, birds are chirping, and a piercing, winter breeze surges through the air.
-I have only been in the city for ten days, yet in that miniscule time frame, I can truly say that I’ve seen and experienced more than I have in years.
+I have only been in the city for ten days, yet in that small time frame, I can say, with confidence, that I’ve seen and experienced more than I have in years.

 Residing in the same state for the better part of your existence conditions you to a specific lifestyle.
-Winters were typically spent at the beach, basking in 80-something degree weather with a Starbucks latte in one hand and cell phone in the other.
-This was the norm for any Floridian.
-In Texas?
-Not so much.
+Winters were typically spent at the beach, basking in 80-something degree weather with a Starbucks latte in one hand and cell phone in the other, scrolling through my Spotify playlist on the hunt for that perfect song.
 Currently, it is a chilly 55 degrees outside and I am in what I will refer to as “hibernation mode”.
-Albeit I am still attempting to adjust to the frigid temps, I have certainly enjoyed the opportunity to don fashionable winter attire.
-Andrew made fun of me the other day for whipping out my mittens on a freezing, rainy night.
-Hmph.
+Albeit I am still attempting to adjust to Texas’ somewhat frigid temps, I have enjoyed the opportunity to don fashionable winter attire.

 I only moved halfway across the country, but my mom and I travelled almost 1,300 miles over the course of five days.
-It was a wonderful trip, starting in Central Florida and passing through Tallahassee to visit a friend near and dear to my heart, spending two nights in Alabama mingling with family, and ending with a night in Beaumont, Texas (an interesting place, indeed).
+It was a wonderful trip, starting in Central Florida and passing through Tallahassee to visit a friend who is near and dear to my heart, then spending two nights in Alabama mingling with family, and ending with a night in Beaumont, Texas.

 Upon arriving in Austin, I was immediately taken back by the skyline.
-I used thought Orlando was a colossal city, but oh, was I was mistaken.
+I used to think Orlando was a colossal city, but oh, was I was mistaken!
 Austin is truly unlike any place I have been to before.
-The people are insanely friendly, mountains are visible in the distance (Andrew insists they are merely hills), and the most adorable vintage shops, food trucks featuring every genre, and one-of-a-kind art murals trucks line the busy streets.
-There’s certainly no shortage of things to do here!
-I’ve vowed to create a bucket list of local places and spaces to check out — so if anyone has any recommendations, feel free to send them my way.
+The people are incredibly friendly, rolling hills are visible on the horizon, and the most adorable vintage shops, food trucks featuring every genre one could possibly imagine, and one-of-a-kind art murals trucks line the busy streets.
+There’s certainly no shortage of things to do here.
+I’ve vowed to create a bucket list of local places and spaces to check out, so if anyone has any recommendations, feel free to send them my way.